Sustainability Disclosure Tracker

 • Source Link

 This is a mandatory disclosure framework developed by the European Union.
-Under CBAM, organizations are required to report direct and indirect emissions from the products they import into the EU.
+Under EU CBAM, organizations must report direct and indirect emissions from the products they import into the EU.
 There is a “transitional period” until December 31, 2025, where organizations are able to use estimates to calculate product emissions.
 However, after this transitional period, organizations are required to report the actual emissions from products purchased because starting January 1, 2026, they will be required to purchase credits to offset the carbon balance associated with their imported products.

-• Short Name: CBAM
+• Short Name: EU CBAM

 • Region: European Union